Kobs03/Invoker_Game_Simulator/README.md

 - Tap Invoke Button to invoke or submit the spell to gain points

 Other :
--Press the escape key in keyboard or tap the spell display for mobile to quit game
+- Press the escape key in keyboard or tap the spell display for mobile to quit game

 ------------------------------------